 or fecal incontinence—During delivery, your muscles were stretched.
 This may make it hard for you to control your urine and bowel movements for a short period of time after delivery.

 "After pains"—The shrinking of your uterus can cause contractions.
-These can worsen when your baby nurses or when you take medicine to reduce bleeding.
+These can worsen when your baby nurses or when you take medication to reduce bleeding.
 It is normal to have this after delivery.